 This time last week I was sat on the train, heading to Birmingham to meet up with the CIPR inside committee for the #ChangingTheConvo conference and what an event!

-Not only did I have the chance to be involved backstage but I got to absorb all the takeaways from the amazing speakers.
+Not only did I have the chance to get stuck in backstage, but I got to absorb all the takeaways from the amazing speakers.

-So, for any #ICnewbies reading this blog post here are some of the headline notes I took away from the event that I think you can apply within your role.
-I didn’t get the chance to note down my thoughts from all the speakers so this is a brief snapshot that I hope you’ll find useful.
+So, for any #ICnewbies reading this blog post, here are some headline notes I took away from the event I think you can apply within your role.
+I didn’t get the chance to note down my thoughts from all the speakers, so this is a brief snapshot that I hope you’ll find useful.

 Chuck Gose – Why bother asking the question?

 What an opening!
-Chuck was a true disruptor, challenging us to think about the questions we ask our colleagues and more importantly, why we bother even asking them if the business isn’t going to do anything with the responses.
-This certainly rang true for me from many past situations when the dreaded email subject line ‘Employee Engagement Survey’ lands in your inbox from your HR colleagues.
+Chuck was a true disruptor, challenging us to think about the questions we ask our colleagues and why we bother even asking them if the business will do nothing with the responses.
+This rang true for me from many past situations when the dreaded email subject line ‘Employee Engagement Survey’ lands in your inbox from your HR colleagues.

 So as an #ICnewbie what can you do to #ChangeTheConvo around employee surveys?
-My top tip from past experience is to ask what happened with the results from the previous survey and identify the action plan for once the results are in.
+My top tip from experience is to ask what happened with the results from the previous survey and identify the action plan for once the results are in.
 Too often the focus is on getting the survey live and completion rates high with little thought given to what happens after the survey until it’s gone live.
-Leaders will only build credibility through their actions and colleagues will want to know ‘What’s going to happen after I’ve given my feedback?’ and we need to know the answer.
+Leaders will only build credibility through their actions and colleagues will want to know ‘What will happen after I’ve given my feedback?’ and we need to know the answer.

-You can also add value by challenging the business on how they plan to give feedback, after all, it’s a two-way communication channel so why shouldn’t you have input.
-As Chuck highlighted in his session, why bother asking for feedback if nothing is going to be done with it?
+You can also add value by challenging the business on how they plan to give feedback, it’s a two-way communication channel so why shouldn’t you have input.
+As Chuck highlighted in his session, why bother asking for feedback if nothing will be done?

-Many organisations are starting to shift from the annual survey to regular pulse checks that are shorter and can be timely to changes within the business.
-You’ll need to have a clear plan on how to feedback on this, providing the two-way channel and some ideas include; cross-departmental workshops to identify themes for development, engagement champions at a department level or a live microsite on the intranet that everyone can comment and share best practices.
+Many organisations are shifting from the annual survey to regular pulse checks that are shorter and can be timely to changes within the business.
+You must have a clear plan on how to feedback on this, providing the two-way channel and some ideas include; cross-departmental workshops to identify themes for development, engagement champions at a department level or a live microsite on the intranet that everyone can comment and share best practices.

 Rachel Miller – What isn’t been said in your organisation?

 Ever since entering the world of internal comms, Rachel has been an inspiration and her AllThingsIC website is a bit of a comfort blanket that I use when I hit a challenge for the first time.
-Early on in her session, a quote appeared on the screen that really struck a note with me from Peter F. Drucker, ‘The most important thing in communication is hearing what isn’t said’.
-It’s the sort of quote that you think to yourself is obvious and then find yourself questioning why you aren’t following it.
+Early in her session, a quote appeared on the screen that really struck a note with me from Peter F. Drucker, ‘The most important thing in communication is hearing what isn’t said’.
+It’s the quote you think to yourself is obvious and then question why you aren’t following it.

-Set yourself time in your diary to floor walk the office, come in early or finish later to catch shift workers who you wouldn’t normally see or perhaps arrange to spend a morning/afternoon with a team you wouldn’t have much interaction with.
-Having worked at a commercial airline I spent time having lunch with engineers, came in for nightshifts with the teams out on the ramp and took flights to speak with the cabin and flight crews.
+Set yourself time in your diary to floor walk the office, come in early or finish later to catch shift workers who you wouldn’t normally see or perhaps spend a morning/afternoon with a team you wouldn’t have much interaction with.
+Having worked at a commercial airline I had lunch with engineers, came in for night shifts with the teams out on the ramp and took flights to speak with the cabin and flight crews.